 Can a Landlord Receive a Fine For Failing to Offer a Tenant the Right to Return After Renovations?

-A Landlord Must Offer a Tenant the Right to Return Following Renovations.
-Failure to Do So May Result In a Fine.
+A Landlord May Receive a Fine For Failing to Offer a Tenant the Right to Return Following Renovations.

 Tenant’s Right of First Refusal, repair or renovation

 53 (1) A tenant who receives notice of termination of a tenancy for the purpose of repairs or renovations may, in accordance with this section, have a right of first refusal to occupy the rental unit as a tenant when the repairs or renovations are completed.

 (2) A tenant who wishes to have a right of first refusal shall give the landlord notice in writing before vacating the rental unit.

 (3) A tenant who exercises a right of first refusal may reoccupy the rental unit at a rent that is no more than what the landlord could have lawfully charged if there had been no interruption in the tenant’s tenancy.

 Change of Address